sofiacostap/SAMannot/README.md

 # SAMannot

-SAMAnnot is a versitile video annotation tool built on top of Meta's Segment Anything Model (SAM2).
+SAMannot is a versitile video annotation tool built on top of Meta's Segment Anything Model (SAM2).
 It helps you create high-quality segmentation masks across video frames with minimal user interaction.

 ## Installation Guide